otavioassumpcao/Python_for_finance/README.md

-# Python_for_finance
+# **Python for Finance**
- Anotações do livro Python for finance
+Notations from de book "Python for Finance" by Yves Hilpisch.